-OIA Reference Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Number Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) C/22/00156 for improper purpose, in relation to a conflict of interest declaration by another councillor on a confidential matter.
+APRIL 2020 TO I MARCH 2024 COUNC IL TERM OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) C/22/00156 for improper purpose, in relation to a conflict of interest declaration by another councillor on a confidential matter.
 Act 2009 (the Act) on the basis that further dealing with the complaint would be an unjustifiable use of resources.
 Under the Act it is open to councillors to manage the declared conflict of interest of another councillor by determining that a councillor may, notwithstanding their conflict of interest, stay in a meeting and participate in discussions and or the vote.
 Whether a councillor or councillors are acting dishonestly or impartially in the performance of their functions in such circumstances (including where the outcome may ultimately dictate what the majority decision will be) is difficult to prove.
 It is noted however that with the assistance of the Department and King and Company Solicitors all councillors worked through the issues raised and made a decision in relation to the matter at the meeting, what was arrived at was in a manner consistent with the Act.
 In the circumstances outlined above it is not considered to be a justifiable use of resources to further deal with this matter.
 C/22/00143 11 March 2022 It was alleged that a councillor made false and baseless allegations and displayed inappropriate meeting behaviour towards other councillors during a recent council meeting.
-Act 2009 (the Act) on the basis that the Greg Christensen
+The OIA dismissed this matter pursuant to section 150X(b)(i) of the Local Government Act 2009 (the Act) on the basis that the complaint is vexatious.
+Allegation 1: Greg Christensen